huscse/navis-extended-cisc4900/backendd/CAPSTONE.md

 > **Author**: Husnain Khaliq — Brooklyn College, CISC 4900
 > **Supervisor**: Taimoor Hafeez
-> **Project**: NAVIS-Extended — Improving Retrieval Precision in VLM-Powered Autonomous Driving Search
+> **Project**: NAVIS-Extended — Improving Retrieval Precision in VLM-Powered Autonomous Driving Search.

 This section documents all changes and additions made to the original NAVIS system as part of the CISC 4900 capstone project.
 The original `backend/` folder is unchanged.
 All capstone work lives in `backendd/`.